-Easy Cekodok Pisang or Malaysian Mashed Banana Fritters Recipe using Over Ripe Bananas
+Easy Cekodok Pisang or Mashed Banana Fritters Recipe

-This recipe for one of Malaysia's favorite afternoon snack uses only two main ingredients, over ripe bananas and self-rising flour.
-That is all.
-It is simple, yet tasty.
+This mashed banana fritters recipe is one of Malaysia's favorite afternoon snack.
+It uses only two main ingredients, the overripe bananas, and self-rising flour.
+It is simple and tasty.

-Although there are other variations and versions for cekodok pisang (or mashed banana fritters) such as having rice flour, normal flour, baking soda, eggs and even baking powder in the recipe, you do not actually need them.
+Although there are other variations for mashed banana fritters (or known as cekodok pisang or kuih kodok or jemput in Malaysia) using rice flour, normal flour, baking soda, eggs or even baking powder, you do not actually need them.

-Try this version as it is tastier.
-It, however, uses more bananas than flour to give you a slightly crispy outer layer, but soft and moist on the inside.
+My version uses more bananas than flour to give you a slightly crispy outer layer, but soft and moist on the inside, and it is tastier.

-As with most deep-fried food, cekodok pisang is a bit greasy.
+As with most deep-fried food, cekodok pisang is greasy.
 It may not look nice, but trust me, it tastes nice.
 Enjoy it with your afternoon cup of coffee or tea.

-Cekokok Pisang or Mashed Banana Fritter Recipe: Cook Time
+Cekokok Pisang or Mashed Banana Fritters Recipe: Cook Time

 - 5 big size bananas, (over ripe or bruised bananas.
 You can use any eating banana or over-ripe cooking banana variety)